Cheshire Police Chooses SAFE Platform As Unified Control Room Solution

 “Saab has a long history of working with our emergency services and we are immensely proud to bring the innovations and capabilities of SAFE to the UK.
 SAFE is a truly unified solution and is in live operation in over 30 mission-critical control rooms around the world.
 We see the ability to integrate multiple communications systems and diverse intelligence sources, plus the sharing of data with partner agencies, as pivotal in the provision of a modern service.
 SAFE has been built from the ground up to meet these challenges head on,” says Simon Read, Saab’s Director of Public Safety Solutions

-“This win for SAFE that builds on our earlier success with Transport for London is another important step in our strategy to establish a strong presence in a new market” said Richard Price, Head of the Business Unit Critical System and Communication Solutions.
+“This win for SAFE is another important step in our strategy to establish a strong presence in a new market” said Richard Price, Head of the Business Unit Critical System and Communication Solutions.

 Cheshire Police is the first UK force to make the transition from the traditional multi-system approach and unite control of the current Airwave communications network and future LTE-based ESN (Emergency Services Network) with resource, contact and incident management in a single system.